There is nothing permanent except change. Change is the only constant. Change alone is unchanging." - Heraclitus

 Today, mastering the ability to change isn't just a crucial strategy for organizations it's possibly the one thing that's most worth learning.

--"Change management" theory does not solve the problems organizations hav
+-"Change management" theory does not solve the problems organizations have in trying to change themselves.

 "Change management" is a derivative of the same seductive reasoning as strategic planning.
 Both are based on the assumption that there is an orderly thinking and implementation process which can objectively chart a change plan.
 If that ever was possible, it certainly isn't in today's world of high velocity change.